MOBrien-85/MOBrien-85/README.md

 # Michael O'Brien
-I am a 2x Cancer-survivor, family man, and multi-talented creator.
+I am a 2x Cancer-survivor, family man, and musician/cartoonist/writer.

 I once hit a home run at a tournament in Cooperstown, NY and that ball was on display in the Baseball Hall of Fame.